fieldtrip/website/workshop/toolkit2020.md

 {% include image src="/assets/img/workshop/toolkit2020/program.png" width=500 %}

-## Changing to an online format
+## Changing it to an online format

-The toolkit is already happening for many years in real-life at the Donders.
+The toolkit has already been organized for many years in real-life at the Donders.
 To plan all changes that were needed for running it online, we used the following list to keep track of the [preparations](/workshop/toolkit2020/preparation).

 ## Test the MATLAB and FieldTrip installation in advance